 The small, unheated (but sun-kissed) pool is set in the picturesque garden, down a set of stone steps from the house.

-Comfy shoes for long walks, over-sized shades for a trip to Cannes (20 minutes away) and an F Scott Fitzgerald novel for pool/fire-side reading.
+Comfy shoes for long walks, logo-ed shades for a trip to Cannes (20 minutes away) and an F Scott Fitzgerald novel for poolside reading.

 Plump for a breakfast table in the shadow of the tower, by the outdoor sofa.